Learn about how to keep your Webex meetings, webinars, events and training sessions secure for you and for your guests.

 For all organizations and their users, security is a fundamental concern.
-Online collaboration must provide multiple levels of security; from scheduling meetings to authenticating participants to sharing content.
+Online collaboration must provide multiple levels of security, from scheduling meetings to authenticating participants to sharing content.

 Webex provides a secure environment that you can configure as an open place to collaborate.
 Understanding the security features as site administrators and end users can allow you to tailor your Webex site to your business needs.

-For additional information, see the Webex Security Technical Paper.
+For additional information, see the Webex security technical paper.

 Best practices for hosts

-Don’t publish passwords to public-accessible websites.
+Don’t publish passwords to publicly accessible websites.

 Don’t share your Audio PIN with anyone.